The great car insurance drop comes to an end, with marginal overall increases

-The latest Confused.com car insurance price index, in association with Towers Watson, shows that car insurance prices remain in the descendent.
-The average cost of comprehensive car insurance for Q2 2014 stands at £579, which is a drop of 15% year on year.
+The latest Confused.com car insurance price index, in association with Towers Watson, shows that car insurance prices have finally stopped falling.
+Though the increase in the average cost of comprehensive car insurance is marginal, it's significant as this is the first time premiums have increased since June 2011.

 This chart is a league table of the biggest car insurance price reductions by age.
-As you can see, young drivers chiefly benefit.
-Although there is one anomaly, as 55 year olds have seen a 19% drop in their average car insurance prices:
+As you can see, drivers aged 66 saw the greatest quarterly price increases of all, seeing their premiums increase by 6.1%.